openstack/charm-ceph-iscsi/README.md

     sudo gwcli
     /> help

-## VMWare integration
+## VMware integration

-Ceph can be used to back iSCSI targets for VMWare initiators.
+Ceph can be used to back iSCSI targets for VMware initiators.
 This is documented under [Ceph iSCSI][cdg-ceph-iscsi] in the [OpenStack Charms Deployment Guide][cdg].